Murano (skyscraper): History

 The Murano was announced in 2005 when Philadelphia was experiencing a condominium boom that had begun in the late 1990s; between 1998 and 2004 more than 70 Center City office and manufacturing buildings had been converted into rental and condominium apartments.
 The project was jointly developed by Thomas Properties Group of Los Angeles and P&A Associates of Philadelphia.
 The planned site of the Murano was on West Market Street in Center City, an area which had not had any residential development until 2002 when 2121 Market Street was converted into apartments.
 Construction began around the end of 2005.

 Murano under construction in October 2007.

 Built by construction firm Turner Construction Company, the US$165 million Murano was completed in 2008 with residents first moving in on June 18.
 The building was completed with seventy percent of its units sold.
-As of December 31, 2008, sales on 111 units had been closed and an additional 14 units were under contract of sale.

 In 2008 and 2009, the late-2000s recession hurt the condominium market, with citywide sales declining 64 percent and high-end condo sales declining 24 percent.
 Analysts believed the Murano was overpriced based on the neighborhood, with potential buyers unwilling to take a chance on the developing West Market Street neighborhood during a recession.
 In 2009, Thomas Properties Group was looking to quickly fill up the tower to help pay for condo fees and maintenance costs.
 On June 27, Thomas Properties Group auctioned off 40 units in the tower.
 The 40 units went for between US$335,000 and US$796,000, priced at nearly 20 percent less than the units sold before the auction.
 Thomas Properties Group priced the 137 remaining unsold units according to what similar units went for during the auction.
+In 2013, the developers hired Berkshire Hathaway Home Services Fox & Roach to sell the condominium's last 52 units.
+The final unit of the building was sold in 2015.